-Discover why conducting exit interviews is invaluable and what can go wrong if you ignore the insights of departing employees.
+Discover why exit interviews are important and what can go wrong if you ignore the insights of departing employees.

 When an employee decides to leave an organisation, there is a temptation to view this as the end of the relationship.
 What is the point of spending any more time or energy on someone that’s moving on?
 However, failing to find out what these employees think and feel about your business can be a huge mistake with long-lasting consequences.